 Making a Crokinole board

-This Christmas, my sister suggested that a Crokinole game for Christmas would be a lot of fun.
+For Christmas of 2007, my sister suggested that a Crokinole game for Christmas would be a lot of fun.
 So of course, given this challenge, I had to figure out how to build one.
-I built the board on the day of the big snowstorm, so my choice of materials was very much dictated by what I already had in the workshop.
+I built the board on the day of a big snowstorm, so my choice of materials was very much dictated by what I already had in the shop.

 For the octagonal surround, I resawed a short 2x4 to two boards 3.5" wide.
 To join the pieces into an octagon, I decided to make finger joints on the ends of the pieces using a tenon jig.
 I did this with the tenon jig that came included with my delta table saw